jks85/VocabQuizGUI/README.md

 2. **InputView**- Builds the UI allowing the user to add words and translations to the dictionary
 3. **PracticeView**- Builds the UI allowing the user to quiz themselves and validates answer choices
 4. **Dictionary**- Stores the words/translations input by the user.

+The project was built using `Maven` and the pom.xml file has been included.